alesegdia/phackman/GDD.md

 ## 0. Disclaimer

-This document is prone to modifications and will probably be changed in the development of the 7DRL Game Jam.
+This document is prone to modifications and will probably be changed during development.

 ## 1. Overview
 ### 1.1.
 Plot